alphagov/machine-bootstrap/README.md

 #Overview

-This repository contains a bare-bones environment, which will help you bootstrap a VM.
+This repository contains methods for bootstrapping blank machines.

-It currently contains:
+It currently contains a single script `scripts/harden` which can:
-- `script/changepassword` - a script to connect to a machine via SSH and set a random password
+- Connect to a machine via SSH and set a random password
-- A puppet repository which will eventually be applied to that remote machine to configure it
+- Connect to a machine via SSH and apply the puppet manifest in the `puppet` directory
-- A vagrant environment where `puppet` and `changepassword` can be tested
+- A vagrant environment where `harden` can be tested

 #Instructions for development